EthiopiaOfficial Name: Federal Democratic Republic of Ethiopia

 Fax: +(251) 11 124-2435 and +(251) 11 124-2419

 The Federal Democratic Republic of Ethiopia is a developing country in East Africa.
 It is comprised of nine states and two chartered cities (Addis Ababa and Dire Dawa).
 The capital is Addis Ababa.
 Tourism facilities can be found in the most populous regions of Ethiopia, but infrastructure is basic.
 The government is led by the Ethiopian People's Revolutionary Democratic Front (EPRDF) and Prime Minister Hailemariam Desalegn.
 Read the Department of State's Fact Sheet on Ethiopia for additional information.

 Entry, Exit & Visa Requirements

-Ethiopian tourist visas (one month or three month, single entry) may be available to U.S. citizens upon arrival at Bole International Airport in Addis Ababa in some cases.
-A Government of Ethiopia policy prevents travelers born in Eritrea, regardless of their current nationality, from receiving tourist visas at the airport.
+Ethiopian tourist visas (one month or three month, single entry) are available to U.S. citizens upon arrival at Bole International Airport in Addis Ababa.
 The on-arrival visa process is available only at Bole International Airport and is not available at any of the other airports in Ethiopia.
 The visa fee at Bole International Airport is payable in U.S. dollars.
+Current visa fees are $50 for one month and $70 for 3 months – both are only for single entry.
 Business visas of up to three months validity can also be obtained at Bole International Airport upon arrival, but only if the traveler has a sponsoring organization in Ethiopia that has made prior arrangements for issuance through the Ethiopian Main Department for Immigration & Nationality office in Addis Ababa.
-In some cases, U.S. tourist and business travelers have not been permitted to receive visas at Bole International Airport or have been significantly delayed.
+In some instances, U.S. tourist and business travelers have not been permitted to receive visas at Bole International Airport or have been significantly delayed.
+A Government of Ethiopia policy prevents travelers born in Eritrea, regardless of their current nationality, from receiving tourist visas at the airport.